joseheco/Webpack-TODO-List/README.md

 This is the first advance of the ToDo list project, which has 3 parts, in this first section we are creating the index.js and using webpack

+## Setup

+In case you want to have the project locally, perform the following steps

+- git clone of the project
+- npm installed ( dependencies (npm install dev))
+- npm run dev

+The page will now automatically open in your browser.

 ## Authors